Haski01/Mastering-ReactJS/10redux-toolKit-Todo-Project/Notes.md

     - In this repo we learn about redux,react-redux and redux-tookKit..
     - they are all state management third party liberaries..
     - we use redux-tookKit
+    - learning about some key words
+        - store
+        - reducer
+        - useSelector():
+        - useDispatch():
 ```

 ## instalation redux-tookKit